2026 Fees

 My son or daughter is in grade 5.
 Can he/she still do Auskick?

-Yes, the Auskick program is designed for players from grade Prep to grade six.
+Yes, the Auskick program is designed for players from Prep to Year 6.
 At St Peters we break up the playing group into three groups i.e. Preps, One and Two and Three to Six.
 This allows us to fit the drills to the relevant age group.

 Can my child play Under 8’s and 9s and still stay in Auskick?